Not really a blog, just some stuff that a future me might need to remember one day.

 $ gem list

-command to create and build new Ruby gems but
+You can also use the gem command to create and build new Ruby gems but

 we won’t go into that here.

-Each gem declares a list of dependencies, for example the rails
+Each gem declares a list of dependencies, for example the rails gem

-depends on several other gems like activesupport
+depends on several other gems like activesupport, activerecord,

-and several others.
-The gem
+actionpack and several others.
+The gem command itself will ensure

 that whenever you install a particular gem it’s dependencies are